wp-plugins/wpsso/readme.txt

 * **Fixed** flushing of transient cache for sharing buttons on Post / Page updates.

 == Upgrade Notice ==

+= 2.3.2 =

+Changed default Open Graph 'Image Dimensions' from 1200x1200 to 800x800 cropped, disabled Default Image URL when a Default Image ID has been specified, updated a few help messages.

 = 2.3.1 =